refinedev/refine/documentation/docs/api-reference/antd/components/auth-page.md

 ### `forgotPasswordLink`

 :::info
-`forgotPasswordLink` property is only available for type `login`.
+The `forgotPasswordLink` property is only available for type `login`.
 :::

-`forgotPasswordLink` property defines the link to the forgot password page and also you can give a node to render.
-The default value is `"/forgot-password"`.
+The `forgotPasswordLink` property defines the link to the forgot password page and also you can give a node to render.
+Its default value is `"/forgot-password"`.

 ```tsx
 const MyLoginPage = () => {